Many Guardians are aware of the attraction that most cats have to the Catnip, but many don’t know why cats are attracted to the plant.

 Often, frequent exposure can lessen the response and can cause the cat to lose interest.

 Catnip can be used as a treat or as a training tool.
 Rubbing the plant on scratching post and bedding can encourage the cat to use these accessories.
 Placing the leaves in the litter box can urge a new kitty to investigate.

-Some cats that do not respond to catnip.
+Some cats do not respond to Catnip.
 There are natural plant alternatives that have been researched and found to be useful and not harmful.